 Spring Air sets direct-response ad introducing a television advertising campaign

 In a bedding industry first, Spring Air will launch a new national television commercial in April in which company spokeswoman Vanna White urges viewers to dial a toll-free phone number for a free, six-minute, informational-style video.
-Eastman House-Blue Bell pact: joint venture for King Koil licensee to distribute Eastman House mattresses in Northeast]
+Related post about futon mattress industry at Eastman House-Blue Bell pact: joint venture for King Koil licensee to distribute Eastman House mattresses in Northeast]

-Jim Nation, vice president of national account sales, added, "We are going to educate mattress customers and drive them to the stores.
+Jim Nation, vice president of national account sales, added, "We are going to educate mattress customers and drive them to the stores to purchase their most suitable twin size futon mattress.
 The retailer will be able to close the sale since the customer has already been educated about the features and benefits of Back Supporters."

 Here's how it works: Viewers who call the number will receive a video and a letter directing them to return the video to a participating retailer in their area for a free gift (a glass vase) and an "extra incentive" to buy now.

 Pellegrini said in test markets last fall (the company used the now-defunct number 1-800-80-Vanna), retailers were "pleased" with its results.